 A new calling

-After a couple of months making halloween masks Mario Chiodo, the owner, asked me if I’d be interested in making large monuments.
+After a couple of months making halloween masks Mario Chiodo, the owner, asked me if I’d be interested in sculpting large monuments.
 At 23 years old any opportunity Mario wanted to throw my way would have made me happy.
-Heck, I would have scrubbed toilets with a toothbrush if it meant being hired to the coolest company.
+Heck, I would have scrubbed toilets with a toothbrush if it meant being hired to the coolest company and learning from a great sculptor.
 I was eager to learn and excited for the trust that he was showing me.
-Not only was Mario an incredible sculptor, he was a great business man and a genuinely great person all around.
+Not only was Mario an incredible sculptor, he was a great business man and a genuinely good person all around.

-In early summer of 1998, Mario brought me over to another warehouse a few blocks from the halloween company which had a couple of large sculptures in progress, if memory serves.
-James, Todd and Michael were hard at work on what was Mario’s first casino sculpture: “The Greenbacks”, still located at Harrah’s casino in Las Vegas.
+In early summer of 1998, Mario brought me over to a warehouse a few blocks from the halloween company which had a couple of large sculptures in progress.
+James, Todd, Michael and Debra were hard at work on what was Mario’s first casino sculpture: “The Greenbacks”, still located at Harrah’s casino in Las Vegas.

-Immediately I went to work on the other large monument “Birds of Paradise”, this one about 8 or 9 feet tall.
+Immediately I joined Todd and went to work on the other large monument “Birds of Paradise”, this one about 8 or 9 feet tall.
 From the first stroke of the tool I fell in love with making large scale sculptures.
 I especially loved problem solving and the challenges working large.
-The large warehouses we worked in in the east bay were, to me anyway, awe inspiring!
+The large commercial buildings where we worked in in the east bay were inspiring.
+With 16 foot rollup doors leading into a large and somewhat empty space filled my mind with possibilities and ideas.
 Sometimes there would be five or more monuments happening simultaneously.
-I loved talking with the other assistants, getting my hands dirty and well, just feeling like an artist.
+I loved talking with the other assistants, getting my hands dirty and feeling like an artist.

-Eventually, I got to meet Mario’s main point of contact for the casino sculptures, Henry Conversano.
+Eventually, I got to meet Mario’s main client for the casino sculptures, Henry Conversano.
 Henry used to drive up in a cherry-red dodge viper and he looked like Las Vegas!
 He was confident, well respected and enjoyed his time visiting Mario and his assistants.
-Soon after meeting Henry I began designing a few of the monuments under Mario’s guidance.
+Sometime after meeting Henry I began designing a few of the monuments under Mario’s guidance.
 If memory serves we all did a little designing for Mario.